- Food Safety

 Temporary Food Events

 Springfield and Greene County are hosts to several Temporary Events that celebrate certain events and often happen over holiday weekends.
 The Springfield-Greene County Health Department’s goal is to ensure that all food prepared at these events is done so with essential safe food handling practices in place.
-Both Coordinators and food vendors at these events play an important role in preparation for a successful, and safe, Temporary Food Event.
+Both Coordinators and Food Vendors at these events play an important role in preparation for a successful, and safe, Temporary Food Event.

-Temporary Food Vendors
+Temporary Food Permit Process

-Due to the importance of reviewing vendor applications prior to the event, any applications submitted less than 7 working days prior to the event will be denied.
-The permit fee for a Temporary Food Event is $55.00 for each event.
+Due to the importance of reviewing vendor applications prior to the event, any applications submitted less than 10 days prior to the event will be denied.
+The permit fee for a Temporary Food Event is $86.00 for each event.

 Temporary Event Coordinator

-As coordinator of this type of event, there are a few things you might consider:
+As Coordinator of this type of event, there are a few things you might consider: